iWriteGigs

 C how intense the anxiety-linked symptoms are.

-D what sort of treatment is contemplated for the anxiety-linked symptoms.
+D what the cause of the anxiety-linked symptoms was.

 Question #13

-B anxious, and think they cannot control negative things that happen to them.
+B not anxious, and think they can control negative things that happen to them.

-C anxious, and think they can control negative things that happen to them.
+C not anxious, and think they cannot control negative things that happen to them.

-D not anxious, and think they can control negative things that happen to them.
+D anxious, and think they can control negative things that happen to them.

 Question #14